narcatix/pa-editor-tutorial/videos/script.md

 I can zoom in and out both of the timelines using the shortcuts Ctrl+\[+\] and Ctrl+\[-\], create new keyframes by clicking with the right mouse button on an empty space, and delete keyframes by having them selected and using the Delete key.

-Another fun way to create a new keyframe is clicking and dragging the object around right in the level preview!
+Another fun way to create a new keyframe is by clicking and dragging the object around right in the level preview!
 That will immediately create a new keyframe at the position of the scrubber, or update it if there is one already.

 There are 4 dragging modes that can be used with 4 keyboard keys: W for position mode, E for scale mode, R for rotation mode, and T for colour mode.
 Your current dragging mode is displayed at the top-right corner of the level preview.

 ##### Control Bar
 So now you know how to work with one gameplay object, but there's only so much you can do with just that, so let's create another one.
 For that I will use the **Control Bar** which is situated right below the Preview Window.
 The Control Bar lets you do things like control playback, change the timeline layer, and create new objects.
 So to create a new gameplay object I simply click on the button that says "Object", and here it is, in the middle-centre of the preview.
 It's so small, let's make it bigger by changing the drag mode to "size" with E, and dragging from it in the preview.

-If I want to delete an object I would select it either by clicking on it on the timeline or on its shape in the preview, and using the Delete key.
+If I want to delete an object I would select it either by clicking on it on its label on the timeline or its shape in the preview, and using the Delete key.

 ##### Menu Bar
 Let's say I want to save my project.
 For that I would use the **Menu Bar** at the very top of the editor.
 I click "File" and then "Save Level", or simply use the Ctrl+S shortcut.
 You can see the list of other useful shortcuts under "Help", "Key Shortcuts".